 EGX trading hall.
 Ahram Gate.

-The total trading value surged 775 percent to reach EGP 115.5 billion during the week, up from EGP 13.2 billion last week.
+Total trading value slashed to EGP 6.6 billion during the four-session week compared to EGP 15 billion last week.

 Over the week ended 19 July, trading volume reached 3.8 billion shares traded through 340,000 transactions.

 Egyptians controlled 87 percent of the total market trades throughout the week, while non-Arab foreigners and Arabs made up 5.4 percent and 7.7 percent of trading, respectively.